Developer Relations Meet the Practitioner: Mike “Make a Difference” Mackrory

 What motivated you to start writing about developing?

 I actually loved writing in high school.
 I did a blog for about 6 or 7 years, so I got in the habit of writing everyday.
 Then I met Brad Oliver from FounderTraction at a conference, and he mentioned Fixate IO to me.
-He told me that I could make money writing about code.
+He told me that I could make money as a technical writer – writing about code.
 I thought I could use the extra money, and I’ve been writing for Fixate since 2016.

 Why do you write for Fixate now?